KseniaErshova/HARTI/README.md

 # HARTI
-This is a repository that contains data sets and python code for statistical analysis that was performed during the research study.
-Study results are summarized in the paper titled "The incidence, outcomes, etiology, and prevention of healthcare-associated respiratory infections are different between ventilated and non-ventilated neurocritical care patients".
+This is a repository that contains Python code for statistical analysis that was performed during the research study.
+Study results are summarized in the article titled "The Incidence And Outcomes Of Healthcare-associated Respiratory Tract Infections In Non-ventilated Neurocritical Care Patients: Results Of A 10-year Prospective Cohort Study".

+The database used in this analysis as well as data dictionary can be found here: https://doi.org/10.5281/zenodo.5597750

 Files include:
-1. VAE_Data_Main_0821_1338.pkl is the main data set in binary format.
-This data set is also available in permanent online repository at https://doi.org/10.5281/zenodo.3995319
-2. Microbiology_full_0821_1021.pkl is data set with microbiology test results
-3. Data_Dictionary_MainDB.csv contains a description of all variables from main data set
-4. HARTI-[1-6]_*.ipynb files contain python code for all steps of data analysis included in the article
+1. HARTI-[1-6]*.ipynb files contain python code for all steps of data analysis included in the article
 5. helpers.py is a list of used libraries and functions